xtfocus/beginner_friendly_LangGraph/README.md

-In this branch, we goes through the core components in LangGraph:
+In this branch, we see how LangGraph implement routing, just like if-else in programming
-- graph
-- node
-- state